Suzuki has revealed the price for its Toyota Rav4-derived Across SUV, its first plug-in hybrid vehicle.

 The two Japanese brands announced back in March that they intended to further their plans to collaborate in new fields after resolving to pool their expertise to develop alternative fuel vehicles (AFV) and compact cars.

-The first of the crop is the Toyota Rav4-based ACROSS, which is set to reach Suzuki showrooms this Autumn, with a British-built derivative of the Corolla also expected to follow at a later date.
+The first of the crop is the Toyota Rav4-based Across, which will reach Suzuki showrooms in November, with a British-built derivative of the Corolla to follow shortly after.

-The ACROSS will also be Suzuki’s largest family vehicle, with a 490-litre boot space, though.
+The Across is also Suzuki’s largest family vehicle, with a 490-litre boot space.

 Trail Mode, meanwhile, is an automatic limited-slip differential control feature that ensures the best possible grip and control on slippery surfaces.

 The system works by applying the brakes to wheels that begin to lose grip and redirects torque to wheels that maintain grip.
 The feature also adjusts the throttle and transmission shift pattern to keep the vehicle moving.

 Toyota scrapped all non-hybrid derivatives of its Rav4 SUV when the latest generation was launched early last year.

 It unveiled the Rav4 plug-in hybrid concept at the Los Angeles Auto Show back in November last year.

 Pricing details for the forthcoming Toyota Rav4 plug-in hybrid have yet to be published.